khangaerospace/khangaerospace/README.md

 Next Project:

-- I start a new position as a Hardware Developer Intern at Johnscon Control on May 2023.
+- I will start a new position as a Hardware Developer Intern at Johnscon Control on May 2023.
 <!---
 khanghandsome/khanghandsome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.